 N-SSATS is one of the three components of SAMHSA's Drug and Alcohol Services Information System (DASIS).
-The core of DASIS is the Inventory of Substance Abuse Treatment Services (I-SATS), a continuously-updated, comprehensive listing of all known substance abuse treatment facilities.
-The other components of DASIS are NSSATS and the Treatment Episode Data Set (TEDS), a client-level database of persons admitted to substance abuse treatment.
-A unique ID number assigned to each facility by I-SATS is used in the collection of facility-level data (N-SSATS) and client-level data (TEDS) so that the three data sets can be linked.
-Together, they provide national- and State-level information on the numbers and characteristics of individuals admitted to alcohol and drug treatment programs and describe the facilities that deliver care to those individuals.
+The core of DASIS is the Inventory of Substance Abuse Treatment Services (I-SATS), a continuously updated, comprehensive listing of all known substance abuse treatment facilities.
+The other component of DASIS is the Treatment Episode Data Set (TEDS), a client-level database of admissions to substance abuse treatment.
+Together, the components provide national- and State-level information on the numbers and characteristics of individuals admitted to alcohol and drug treatment programs and describe the facilities that deliver care to those individuals.

 I-SATS is the list frame for N-SSATS.
 Facilities in I-SATS fall into two general categories and are distinguished by the relationship of the facility to its State substance abuse agency.
 These categories are described below.

-The largest group of facilities (about 12,000 in 2002) includes facilities that are licensed, certified, or otherwise approved by the State substance abuse agency to provide substance abuse treatment.
-The majority of these facilities are required by the State agency to provide TEDS client-level data.
-State DASIS representatives maintain this segment of ISATS by reporting new facilities, closures, and address changes to SAMHSA.
-Some facilities are not required by the State agency to provide TEDS client-level data.
+The largest group of facilities (10,924 in 2010) includes facilities that are licensed, certified, or otherwise approved by the State substance abuse agency to provide substance abuse treatment.
+State DASIS representatives maintain this segment of I‑SATS by reporting new facilities, closures, and address changes to SAMHSA.
+Some facilities are not licensed, certified, or otherwise approved by the State agency.
 Some private for-profit facilities fall into this category.
-This group also includes programs operated by Federal agencies, the Department of Veterans Affairs (VA), the Department of Defense, and the Indian Health Service.
+The approved facility group also includes programs operated by Federal agencies, the Department of Veterans Affairs (VA), the Department of Defense, and the Indian Health Service.
 I-SATS records for Federally-operated facilities are updated annually through lists provided by these agencies.

-This group of facilities (about 2,000 in 2002) represents the SAMHSA effort in recent years to make I-SATS as comprehensive as possible by including treatment facilities that State substance abuse agencies, for a variety of reasons, do not fund, license, or certify.
+This group of facilities (2,415 in 2010) represents the SAMHSA effort since the mid-1990s to make I-SATS as comprehensive as possible by including treatment facilities that State substance abuse agencies, for a variety of reasons, do not fund, license, or certify.
 Many of these facilities are private for-profit, small group practices, or hospital-based programs.
 Most of them are identified through periodic screening of alternative source databases.
-(See Expansion of survey coverage.)
+(See Special efforts to improve survey coverage below.)
 State substance abuse agencies are given the opportunity to review these facilities and to add them to the State agency-approved list, if appropriate.